Tobacco Treatment Guide: For Patients and Their Families

 • Can lower your risk of dying from cancer and other diseases.

-• Improves your sense of smell and taste.
+• Improves your appetite and sense of smell and taste.

 Your reasons to quit smoking